Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Implementation and Evaluation

 \subsubsection{Effectiveness and Efficiency of Attack}

-Table 1 shows the success rate, accuracy and difference of the crafted model without considering the defensive approaches.
+Table 4 shows the success rate, accuracy and difference of the crafted model without considering the defensive approaches.
 Column 1 gives the different DNN models we choose to attack.
 Column 2 describes the success rate of the crafted model on the original dataset stamped with the trigger while column 3 reveals the success rate of the crafted model on the external dataset stamped with the trigger.
 Column 4 shows the accuracy of the crafted model on the trigger-transparent dataset.
-Column 5 shows the accuracy-based difference between crafted model and genuine model.
+Column 5 shows the accuracy-based difference between the crafted model and the genuine model.
 Columns 2 and 3 tell us that in most cases (at worst $91.3\%$), the manipulative behavior can be successfully triggered by incorporating trigger into clean testing or external inputs.
 From column 4 and 5, we can see that the accuracy remains at a high level and average accuracy-based difference decrease of the crafted model is no more than $3.1\%$.
 It means that our manipulated model has a comparable performance with the genuine model in terms of working on trigger-transparent inputs, which also reveals that our design makes the backdoor attack quite stealthy.

 As to demonstrate the efficiency and effectiveness of three enhanced strategies, we evaluate the performance of attack with/without ($\mathcal{A}$) ranking-based neuron selection, ($\mathcal{B}$) autoencoder-powered trigger generation and ($\mathcal{C}$) defense-aware retraining strategies.
 To evaluate the effectiveness of the ranking-based neuron selection algorithm, we compare the performance of the neurons selected by our algorithm ($\mathcal{A+B+C}$) with the neurons that are randomly selected ($\mathcal{B+C}$).

-Table 2 demonstrates an example for the image (VGG16) and ECG learning model (2D-CNN).
+Table 5 demonstrates an example for the image (VGG16) and ECG learning model (2D-CNN).
 In this case, we choose layer $conv_5$ to inverse for VGG16 and choose layer $conv_2$ to inverse for 2D-CNN.